Tronic Artificial Intelligence

 $ Add credit

-Open Billing › Top Ups, enter an amount and pay by card through our secure checkout.
-Your balance updates automatically.
+Open Billing › Top Ups, enter an amount, and pay by card through our secure checkout.
+Payments are handled by Stripe — Tronic Cloud never sees or stores your card number.
+Your balance updates automatically once the payment clears, usually within seconds.

-Top Up page with the amount field and Stripe Checkout button highlighted
+Top Up page with the amount field and secure checkout button

-Enter an amount (1) and pay securely by card via Stripe Checkout (2).
+Enter an amount and pay by card.
 Your balance updates automatically.

 Account Settings